A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Introduction

 We propose a principled Lagrangian reformulation of classical WRI, referred to as WRI$\ast$ throughout the text, which naturally lends itself to time-domain solvers, hence large-scale applications.
 The reformulation is based on minimizing the wave equation error and interpreting the data misfit as a constraint.
-Complexity analysis and numerical experimentation highlights comparable computational costs to FWI per gradient computation (corresponding to roughly twice its cost), and is consistently more robust with respect to starting model and inexact physical modeling assumptions.
-Contrary to most of the inversion methods based on the wave equation nowadays available, our approach represents a computationally efficient, robust, and ultimately feasible proposal for 3D seismic inversion.
+The resulting method has comparable computational costs to FWI, since it is based on a objective functional whose gradient computation involves twice as many physical simulations required by FWI.
+Moreover, it is consistently more robust than FWI with respect to starting models and inexact modeling parameters not subject to inversion.
+Our approach represents a computationally efficient, robust, and ultimately feasible proposal for 3D seismic inversion.

-Our proposal leverages on the current state-of-the-art in time-domain finite-difference solvers that ensures scalability on the hardware available to the oil-and-gas industry, or even to a wider audience thanks to cloud computing \citep{witte2019TPDedas}.
+Our proposal leverages current state-of-the-art in time-domain finite-difference solvers that ensures scalability on the hardware available to the oil-and-gas industry, or even to a wider audience thanks to cloud computing \citep{witte2019TPDedas}.
 We employ the domain-specific language Devito for automatic generation of highly optimized finite-difference C code \citep{luporini2018aap, luporini2018architecture, louboutin2018devito}.
 Here, we focus on acoustic modeling and pseudo-acoustic modeling with tilted transverse isotropy \citep[TTI,][]{alkhalifah2000}, established as a reasonable compromise between realistic physics and computational feasibility.

 The computational and theoretical advantages of WRI$\ast$ will be demonstrated with extensive 2D experimentation.
-Despite the central claim of the paper being centered on 3D feasibility, 3D problems are still beyond the economic resources realistically available to academic organizations, and will not be included in this work.
-We stress, however, that this is not due to a fundamental limitation of the method, and any institution that can afford the computations needed for FWI can also fruitfully employ WRI$\ast$.
+Despite the central claim of the paper being centered on 3D feasibility, realistic 3D problems are still beyond the economic resources realistically available to academic organizations, and will not be included in this work.
+Other fields relying on heavy computations, such as machine learning on large models, are plagued by similar problems.
+Therefore, we will present some preliminary results for a small 3D example.
+We stress that this is not due to a fundamental limitation of the method, and any institution that can afford the computations needed for FWI can also fruitfully employ WRI$\ast$.